Don Sakers: Writing career and SF fandom

 A member of the Science Fiction and Fantasy Writers of America, he wrote numerous obituaries for their web site, including that of Lisa A. Barnett.

 Dance for the Ivory Madonna

 According to a Publishers Weekly review, Dance for the Ivory Madonna is about when;

 Sakers described the book as being about "a lot of things: friendship, toleration, a celebration of the creative spirit, a paean to unconventionality.
 It's about what's wrong with today's world, what's right with today's world, and what hope there is for the future.
-It's about how our technology affects us, and about the decisions we can make regarding those effects."Dance for the Ivory Madonna was a Spectrum Award finalist.
+It's about how our technology affects us, and about the decisions we can make regarding those effects."

+Dance for the Ivory Madonna was a Spectrum Award finalist.

 Science fiction conventions

-Sakers was guest of honor at the 1995 Gaylaxicon,Gaylaxicon 1995 Badges and was a frequent guest speaker at other Gaylaxicons, Albacon, Arisia, and Boskone.
+Sakers was guest of honor at the 1995 Gaylaxicon, and was a frequent guest speaker at other Gaylaxicons, Albacon, Arisia, and Boskone.